Visual arts: Architecture

 Building first evolved out of the dynamics between needs (shelter, security, worship, etc.) and means (available building materials and attendant skills).
-As human cultures developed and knowledge began to be formalized through oral traditions and practices, building became a craft, and "architecture" is the name given to the most highly formalized and respected versions of that craft.
+As cultures developed and knowledge began to be formalized through oral traditions and practices, building became a craft, and "architecture" is the name given to the most highly formalized versions of that craft.

 Filmmaking

-Filmmaking is the process of making a motion-picture, from an initial conception and research, through scriptwriting, shooting and recording, animation or other special effects, editing, sound and music work and finally distribution to an audience; it refers broadly to the creation of all types of films, embracing documentary, strains of theatre and literature in film, and poetic or experimental practices, and is often used to refer to video-based processes as well.
+Filmmaking is the process of making a motion picture, from an initial conception and research, through scriptwriting, shooting and recording, animation or other special effects, editing, sound and music work and finally distribution to an audience; it refers broadly to the creation of all types of films, embracing documentary, strains of theatre and literature in film, and poetic or experimental practices, and is often used to refer to video-based processes as well.

 Computer art

-Visual artists are no longer limited to traditional Visual arts media.
-Computers have been used as an ever more common tool in the visual arts since the 1960s.
-Uses include the capturing or creating of images and forms, the editing of those images and forms (including exploring multiple compositions) and the final rendering or printing (including 3D printing).
+Visual artists are no longer limited to traditional visual arts media.
+Computers have been used in the visual arts since the 1960s.
+Uses include the capturing or creating of images and forms, the editing of those images (including exploring multiple compositions) and the final rendering or printing (including 3D printing).

-Computer art is any in which computers played a role in production or display.
+Computer art is any in which computers play a role in production or display.
 Such art can be an image, sound, animation, video, CD-ROM, DVD, video game, website, algorithm, performance or gallery installation.

-Many traditional disciplines are now integrating digital technologies and, as a result, the lines between traditional works of art and new media works created using computers have been blurred.
+Many traditional disciplines now integrate digital technologies, so the lines between traditional works of art and new media works created using computers have been blurred.
 For instance, an artist may combine traditional painting with algorithmic art and other digital techniques.
 As a result, defining computer art by its end product can be difficult.
-Nevertheless, this type of art is beginning to appear in art museum exhibits, though it has yet to prove its legitimacy as a form unto itself and this technology is widely seen in contemporary art more as a tool rather than a form as with painting.
+Nevertheless, this type of art appears in art museum exhibits, but can be seen more as a tool, rather than a form as with painting.
 On the other hand, there are computer-based artworks which belong to a new conceptual and postdigital strand, assuming the same technologies, and their social impact, as an object of inquiry.

 Computer usage has blurred the distinctions between illustrators, photographers, photo editors, 3-D modelers, and handicraft artists.
 Sophisticated rendering and editing software has led to multi-skilled image developers.
 Photographers may become digital artists.
 Illustrators may become animators.
 Handicraft may be computer-aided or use computer-generated imagery as a template.
-Computer clip art usage has also made the clear distinction between visual arts and page layout less obvious due to the easy access and editing of clip art in the process of paginating a document, especially to the unskilled observer.
+Computer clip art usage has made the distinction between visual arts and page layout less obvious due to the easy access and editing of clip art in the process of paginating a document.